Our councillors

 Village Gardens, Walton on the Hill

-Chair of Berkswich Parish Council, member of the Staffing Committee, Finance Working Group and Environment Group
+Chair of Berkswich Parish Council, member of the Staffing Committee, Finance Working Group and Environment Group, represents Berkswich Parish Council on the Stafford East Rural Parishes Group (SERPG)

 Cllr Ann Millichap